Docsv0.6.27

 TensorRT-LLM

-# Reconstruct first, then build TRT-LLM engine as normal:
+# Reconstruct first via the Python loader, then build TRT-LLM engine as normal:

 trtllm-build --checkpoint_dir ./qwen3-8b-reconstructed --output_dir ./qwen3-8b-engine